inarighas/rustricks/examples/result/result.md

 # Result type and Error handling in Rust

+When it comes to errors in Rust language, there are two types:

+- **Unrecoverable** errors: It is just the error that stop your program from running.
+Sometime we refer to them as "runtime errors".
+For instance, when the programmer try to access beyond the bounds of an array or to some ressource or file that is not (or no more) available.
+- **Recoverable** errors: the ones that you can catch while your program is running.
+No runtime errors, and a little similar to "throw-catch" procedures in higher level languages.
+Once the error is catched, the programmer can decide what's going be done depending on the situation "and recover from it".

-## Panic attack (`panic!` macro)
+## Unrecoverable errors: Panic attack

-***or what happen when errors are unrecoverable***
+***What happen when errors are unrecoverable?
+What is the `panic!` macro?***

-Panic macro means that an unmanaged runtime error has been triggered and the executable will either perform:
+Panic macro is what Rust use to stop a program when some unallowed actions are performed using runtime.
+In other words, it means that an unmanaged runtime error has been triggered and the executable will either perform:

 - stack unwinding which is the default behavior and means that it will *slowly cleaning all function calls in the stacks*
 - or abort everything and let the operating system handling the stack.
 This can be used by specifying this in the `Cargo.toml` file:

     ```toml
     [profile.release]
     panic=abort
     ```

 Now, let's consider this example.
+We will use the panic macro explicitly in our code in order to "simulate" the case when some unrecoverable error is triggered.
+Actually, we are basically forcing the program to "panic".

 ```rust
 fn panic_attack(){